marcoms/btcwatch/README.md

 By default, btcwatch will be installed to /usr/local/.
 You can spedify a different prefix by setting `--prefix`.

-### Build btcwatch with `make` ###
+### Build btcwatch ###

 You can either build a standard or debug build, and you have a choice of using either MtGox or BTC-E as a source.
-An example non-debug build using MtGox:
+An example non-debug build using MtGox's API:

-	$ CFLAGS="-DDEBUG -DMT_GOX_API" make
+	$ CFLAGS="-DMT_GOX_API" make

 Macros that have particular effect in building btcwatch: